How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Shelf Life: How Long Do Nicotine Pouches Last?

-Nicotine pouches have a limited but predictable lifespan.
+Nicotine pouches have a limited lifespan, but the safest guide is the date on the tin.
 For a deeper dive into duration and freshness across climates, see our guide on how long do nicotine pouches last.
-The freshness window depends on two factors: whether the tin is opened, and how well you store it.
+The freshness window depends on the product, whether the tin is opened, and how well you store it.

 Unopened Tins